• Skip to primary navigation

 This is a line you have to wait in for access to a batch of tickets that is released each day.
 It consists of mostly grounds passes, with a few reserved seating tickets.
 Keep in mind hundreds of people show up to get in this line each morning during the two weeks Wimbledon is held.

 You’ll have to arrive around 6 a.m. or earlier for a chance.
-Some people even camp out overnight in order to get in line.
+Some people even camp out overnight to get in line.
 The staff comes around at 6 a.m. to hand out wristbands to secure your spot in line.
-This is a fun experience to try if you’re okay for an overnight wait in a parking lot.
+This is a fun experience to try if you’re okay with an overnight wait in a parking lot.

 How Do I See the Big Matches like Djokovic, Nadal, or Swiatek?